AbbVie-ComputationalGenomics/genetic-evidence-approval/README.md

 ## Supplementary data files
 ###### target_indication.tsv
-Data file with one row per MSH-ensembl_id pair in Citeline Pharmaprojects.
+Data file with one row per MSH-ensembl_id pair derived from Informa Pharmaprojects.
 * lApprovedUS.EU = is there a US/EU approved drug with this target approved for this indication?
 * Phase.Latest = Inferred latest historical development phase from Pharmaprojects (see methods and supplement for construction).
 * First Added = earliest added date for any drug with this target and indication.